Corporate Fact Sheet

 First in a New Class of ADCs

-The company’s first ADC product ADCETRIS® (brentuximab vedotin) is commercially available for two indications in more than 50 countries, including the U.S., Canada, Japan and members of the European Union.
+The company’s first ADC product ADCETRIS® (brentuximab vedotin) is approved for two indications in 55 countries, including the U.S., Canada, Japan and members of the European Union.
 The approval of ADCETRIS makes it the first in a new class of ADCs.

 To expand on the ADCETRIS opportunity, we are conducting a broad clinical development program to evaluate its therapeutic potential in earlier lines of its approved indications as well as in a range of other lymphoma and non-lymphoma settings.

 Seattle Genetics is jointly developing ADCETRIS in collaboration with Takeda Pharmaceutical Company.
 Under the collaboration, Seattle Genetics has full commercialization rights to ADCETRIS in the United States and Canada.
 Takeda has exclusive rights to commercialize the product candidate in all other countries.